moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - So the idea is you go through the loop: `Idea ==> Code ==> Experiment`.
 - You have to go through the loop many times to figure out your hyperparameters.
 - Your data will be split into three parts:
   - Training set.
-(Has to be the largest set)
+(Have to be the largest set)
   - Hold-out cross validation set / Development or "dev" set.
   - Testing set.
 - You will try to build a model upon training set then try to optimize hyperparameters on dev set as much as possible.
 Then after your model is ready you try and evaluate the testing set.